Is Charles Chiniquy's

 Pastor Chiniquy: An Examination of his "Fifty Years in the Church of Rome" by Rev. Sydney F. Smith, S.J. (available here)

-I think this will help put the Charles Chiniquy story in perspective.
+This will help put the Charles Chiniquy story in perspective.

 Lord Jesus, let Your prayer of unity for Christians